fredboudon/LpyWeb/README.md

 (IP_HOST_MACHINE is the IP adress of the machine which run the flask application) You can check the IP adress using : "ip a show" or "ifconfig" (or ipconfig on Windows)

-You can also use ngrok (https://ngrok.com/) to share your local host with all users.
+You can also use ngrok (https://ngrok.com/) to share your local host with other users.